 Even with the best plans and intentions, you will likely find yourself in a construction dispute before, during, or after a project at some point in your construction career.
-Partnering with a firm, such as Trent Cotney, P.A. that is recognized as one of the leading construction law firms in the state of Florida for its aggressive defense of construction professionals, will position you to maneuver the ends and outs of construction work with great success.
+Partnering with a firm, such as Cotney Construction Law that is recognized as one of the leading construction law firms in the state of Florida for its aggressive defense of construction professionals, will position you to maneuver the ends and outs of construction work with great success.

 Clients We Represent and Disputes We Handle